128 Total complaints

 2 Injury reports

-Quick answer: The 2021 Volkswagen Tiguan has 121 consumer-submitted complaints in our database.
-The most common complaint categories are engine, unknown or other, structure.
+Quick answer: The 2021 Volkswagen Tiguan has 128 consumer-submitted complaints in our database.
+The most common complaint categories are engine, unknown or other, electrical system.
 Enriched records show 2 crash reports, 0 fire reports, and 2 injury reports.

 Complaint data reflects consumer-submitted reports.
 A complaint is not proof of a defect, recall, or manufacturer fault.
 Enriched severity fields come from official bulk records when the complaint can be matched by ODI number.